lalsa0512chourasia/lifecycle-practice/src/reactfea.md

 # Mouting Phase
 ### Constructor
+- constructor is a initial phase where we set our state variabels using this.state {} => this bracket is for to write JS in HTML(JSX)

 - A special type of function that will get called whenever a new component is created.
 - Used to initialize states & Binding events.
 - Not perform, Http req.